vknysh79/assesment/README.txt

 Once you need to use this docker image docker run -it -p 8080:8080 vknysh79/hello_world:latest

-Full docker hub url
+2. Continious Integration
---
+- Let's try to implement IaC approach since Jenkins file and Argo defined as a code.
+Helm app will help with K8S internal app/services deployment

-2. CI - Jenkins file includes several steps:
+CI - Jenkins file includes several steps:
 SCM checkout ( webhook in jenkins: make sure that GitHub hook trigger for GITScm polling is checked) BUILD - jenkins worker nodes must have docker cli installed LOGIN (creds to docker hub stored in jenkins configuration)